paulbradshaw/r99things/manuscript/101csvobjects.md

 ## Fetching data from a CSV

-The most simple data format that you might deal with in R is the CSV.
-CSVs are simple text files that can be read by any text-editing software - the file consists simply of rows of text where each piece of data is separated by a comma (CSV is short for Comma Separated Values).
+CSV is probably the most simple data format that you might deal with in R. CSVs are simple text files that can be read by any text-editing software - the file consists simply of rows of text where each piece of data is separated by a comma (CSV is short for Comma Separated Values).

 Unlike Excel spreadsheets, CSVs cannot contain multiple sheets, or information about any formulae - only the resulting values are kept.